chris-pearce/scally/utilities/README.md

 - CSS not being as DRY and maintainable as it could be because we would have to keep writing the same styles over and over again.

-Utilities help keep our CSS DRY and maintainable and enable us to make far-reaching changes to our UI with simple modifications to a single utility because we have the confidence that edits to a utility will only ever alter one responsibility.
+Utilities help keep our CSS DRY and maintainable and more performant—resulting in drastically smaller stylesheets.
+And utilities allow you to make far-reaching changes to your UI with simple modifications to a single utility as you have the confidence in your changes because edits to a utility only ever alter one responsibility.